 - Consultation: schedule meeting or phone call with SAPAC staff to confidentially talk through a situation regarding sexual misconduct in your community, and come up with next steps together

 - SAPAC Tabling Engagement: have SAPAC volunteers/interns table at your event, overview of SAPAC services for survivors & peer-led educational offerings, volunteer opportunities for students, paper handouts, resources & materials, how to stay in touch with SAPAC

 - Restorative Circles & Building Community (Pilot Offering): SAPAC staff/interns provide facilitated conversations utilizing the restorative practice of circles.
 During this time, facilitator(s) will utilize circles as an educational and healing tool to address collective harm that has been caused by sexual misconduct within your community.

-- Department/Organizational Culture Change (Pilot Offering): build long-term relationships between your department and SAPAC/the Office of Institutional Equity (OIE) to create a sexual misconduct toolkit specific to your community, as well as program development and workshops
+- Department/Organizational Culture Change (Pilot Offering): build long-term relationships between your department and SAPAC/the Equity, Civil Rights and Title IX Office (ECRT) to create a sexual misconduct toolkit specific to your community, as well as program development and workshops

 Request a staff and faculty workshop here!